Impact of the COVID-19 pandemic on people with disabilities: Employment

-According to the UN, individuals with disabilities are more likely to lose their jobs as a result of the pandemic and face more difficulty in returning to work during the recovery period.
-Individuals with longterm effects of COVID, such as chronic fatigue, may also face employment challenges.
+According to the UN, individuals with disabilities are more likely to lose their jobs as a result of the pandemic and face more difficulty returning to work during the recovery period.
+Individuals with long-term effects of COVID, such as chronic fatigue, may also face employment challenges.

 Education

-As of April, 2020, schools had ceased in-person operation in 189 countries, affecting roughly 1.5 billion children worldwide.
+As of April 2020, schools had ceased in-person operations in 189 countries, affecting roughly 1.5 billion children worldwide.
 Children with disabilities have faced a host of challenges related to remote learning.
 They have faced disruptions to the services they require as laid out in their Individualized Education Programs (IEP) and have struggled with many of the technologies used to carry out remote learning.
 Many types of assistive technologies, such as screen readers for the blind, are not compatible with the software platforms being used for remote learning.
 Children with disabilities often require in-person assistance, such as various physical and occupational therapies, and most teachers are not trained in how to conduct education remotely for children with disabilities.
-Parents of disabled children are also struggling as they are being asked to provide many of the services their children receive in schools without the training or expertise to do so.
+Parents of disabled children are also struggling, as they are being asked to provide many of the services their children receive in school without the training or expertise to do so.
 Parents of children with disabilities are also concerned about the risks involved in their children returning to school.
 Children with disabilities are more likely to have other health conditions that increase their risk of COVID-related complications.

-Covid-19 Vaccine Access Issues for Disabled People
+Vaccine access

-For disabled individuals, COVID-19 vaccine distributions have raised some concern.
-In many westernized countries, such as the U.S., Canada, Australia, and across Europe, the vaccine rollouts have been uneven, exposing and exacerbating the inequities disabled individuals face.
-Despite disabled people being more willing to be vaccinated than those without disabilities, they have been vaccinated at lower rates.
+For disabled individuals, COVID-19 vaccine distributions have raised some concerns.
+In many Western countries, such as the U.S., Canada, Australia, and across Europe, vaccine rollouts have been uneven, exposing and exacerbating many of the inequities disabled individuals face.
+Despite disabled people being overall more willing to be vaccinated than those without disabilities, they have received vaccines at lower rates.
 This vaccination-rate discrepancy likely grew from non-standardized vaccine rollouts; in the United States, for example, each state was allowed to differently implement the vaccine guidelines put forth by the Centers for Disease Control and Prevention (CDC).
-Similarly, in Europe and Canada there were no specific guidelines in place that provided accommodations to disabled individuals.
+Similarly, in Europe and Canada, there were no specific guidelines in place that provided accommodations to disabled individuals.
 This lack of standardization and accommodation left many disabled individuals behind, unable to get the vaccine regardless of desire.

 A recent investigation into vaccine access in the United States conducted by the CDC cites access difficulties as one of the main reasons why disabled individuals are vaccinated at lower rates than the rest of the population.
 For example, many disabled individuals cite having trouble either getting to a vaccination location or making online appointments as one of the reasons why they have not yet been vaccinated.
 To overcome these obstacles, the CDC has issued a set of guidelines with regard to vaccine distribution to disabled individuals.
-These guidelines outline changes that vaccine locations should make such as making instruction and information available in American Sign Language (ASL) and in braille.
+These guidelines outline changes that vaccine locations should make, such as making instruction and information available in both American Sign Language (ASL) and in braille.
 Europe has also established similar guidelines.